 Mycology and mycoremediation are recurring influences on many different research endeavors that regularly appear throughout Watts' work.
 For example, an immersive micro-landscape or research-based spore print stemmed from the observation of a diverse habitat of numerous mushrooms during collection outings on the Ohio River.

-Some mushrooms have the ability to filter out toxic waste that humans have inflicted upon the environment.
+Some mushrooms have the ability to filter out toxic waste from the environment.
 One of these mushrooms is the Pestalotiopsis microspora, which consumes polyurethane and converts it into organic matter; another is the Aspergillus tubingensis, which has the ability to break down the bonds between plastic molecules in a matter of weeks.
 Fungi can also feed on various other toxic substances, such as oil spills, radioactive waste, and certain types of nerve gases.

-Such possibilities are as intriguing as are the seemingly hopeless dynamics between humans, our own involvement and awareness levels, and our impact on the biosphere within which we live.
+Such possibilities are as intriguing as are the seemingly desperate dynamics between humans, our own involvement and awareness levels, and our impact on the biosphere within which we live.